xargil/lyric_sitemap_crawler/README.md

 ## Synopsis

 This is a final project for the Data Science class.
-It depends on a running elasticsearch on localhost.
+It requires a running elasticsearch on localhost.

 ## Installation